 A really unique feature is the built-in emergency whistle on the sternum strap.
 We'd never seen this as a backpack feature before, but think it should now be standard.
 Overall, we liked the many ways this backpack can be adjusted as well as the many useful pockets and compartments that help keep your gear organized.
 For its low price, the Mountaintop 70+10 is actually quite loaded with features.

 After dozens of hiking backpack reviews it becomes obvious from the first few minutes if packs are well designed.
 The Mountaintop 70+10 definitely is.
 In short, it's a very good budget backpack.
 It should be noted though that you get better build quality and ruggedness from our top budget pick, the TETON Sports Scout 3400.
-If you're looking for a pro-level backpack with more features, waterproof materials, and "forever" warranty, then chose the Osprey Atmos AG 65 (the best backpack we've tested).
+If you're looking for a pro-level backpack with more features, waterproof materials, and "forever" warranty, then chose the Osprey Atmos AG 65 (the best backpack overall).

 When choosing your survival backpack you'll notice that most packs are available in different sizes.
 Usually, those sizes are small, medium, and large.
 But which survival backpack size should you buy?
 It's actually pretty easy, here's what to look for: